maotar/TabSaver/README.md

 ## Usage

+### Basic Editing
 1. Load the plugin in your DAW (as an instrument or MIDI FX)
 2. Select your guitar tuning from the dropdown
 3. Click on the editor to focus it
 4. Use keyboard shortcuts to enter your tabs
-5. Save your DAW project - the tabs will be saved with it!
+5. Save your DAW project - tabs are automatically saved with it!

-6. Use "Copy to Clipboard" to export tabs as text
+### Sharing and Transferring Tabs
+- **Copy Tab**: Copies the current tab to clipboard as formatted text (great for sharing online or in notes)
+- **Export**: Saves tab to a `.tab` file - useful for:
+  - Backing up your tabs
+  - Transferring tabs between different DAW projects
+  - Moving tabs to a different DAW (e.g., from Ableton to Logic Pro)
+  - Sharing tab files with other TabSaver users
+- **Import**: Loads a previously exported `.tab` file

 ## Project Structure